 Which Amazon Account Is Best for You?

-If you’re an established ecommerce seller moving to Amazon, the Professional Seller account is your best pick, since the Individual Seller account is very limited in comparison and requires more hands-on management.
+If you’re an established ecommerce seller moving to Amazon, the Professional Seller account is your best pick since the Individual Seller account has limited functionality in comparison and requires more hands-on management.

 However, if you’re just getting started on Amazon or still deciding what products to sell, you can sign up for an Individual Seller account with no up-front costs.
 This plan will only charge fees when your products sell.
 In fact, you’re not even “charged”—Amazon takes its cut from your payout, so you don’t pay a dime out of pocket.